IsThisThePayneResidence/bookshop/README.md

-# Bookshop Accounting #
+# Bookshop #

+A simple application for basic bookshop accounting written in Java with Spring and JavaFX

-An short project that exemplifies how you can integrate Spring with JavaFX.
+Essentially, this is a small project that exemplifies how you can integrate Spring with JavaFX

+It's build on top of [this project](https://bitbucket.org/stancalau/springfx/branch/maven)

 ### Prerequisites ###